-These chicken street tacos are made with grilled chicken marinated in a tangy orange-lime marinade, then topped with onion, avocado, and cilantro.
-Yum!
+These grilled chicken street tacos are made with chicken marinated in a tangy orange-lime marinade, then topped with onion, avocado, and cilantro.
+Muy delicioso!

 Grilled Chicken Street Tacos with cilantro and lime.

 Craving beef tacos?
-Make our carne asada (beef) street tacos for the same great taste with a different protein.
+Make my carne asada (beef) street tacos for the same great taste, but with a different protein.

-Street tacos differ from regular tacos in the ingredients included.
-Regular tacos often use larger corn or flour tortillas and are served with additional toppings like shredded lettuce, tomatoes, and cheese.
-On the other hand, street tacos are quicker to make and they are more simple, containing only a few classic ingredients.
+Mexican street tacos differ from regular tacos mainly in the ingredients used.
+Regular (Americanized) tacos often use larger corn or flour tortillas and are served with additional toppings like shredded lettuce, tomatoes, and cheese.

 How to Make Grilled Chicken Street Tacos

 The most important part of the chicken street taco is the juicy, savory chicken.
-Prepare and grill the chicken ahead to save on time!
+Feel free to prepare and grill the chicken ahead of time!

-• Remove extra fat: Cut off any extra fat from the chicken thighs, then place the thighs in a large ziplock bag.
+• Trim the chicken thighs: Cut off any extra fat from the chicken thighs, then place the thighs in a large ziplock bag.

-• Marinate the meat: Add the marinade ingredients to the bag and combine well.
+• Marinate the meat: Add the marinade into the bag and combine well.
 Marinate for 2-5 hours.

-• Grill the chicken: Preheat the grill to medium high heat, then grill the chicken until golden brown and internal temperature reaches 165°F.
+• Grill the chicken: Preheat the grill to medium-high heat, then grill the chicken until it is golden brown and the internal temperature reaches 165°F in the thickest part of the chicken thigh.

 Hot tip: This marinated chicken is great for more than just tacos!
-Use the chicken to add protein to your favorite salads.
+Use the chicken to add protein to your favorite salads, too!

 Once the chicken is grilled, the rest of the taco assembly is crazy easy.

-• Assemble the taco: Place chicken on the center of the tortilla, then top with remaining ingredients.
+• Assemble the taco: Place chicken into the center of a tortilla, then top with remaining ingredients.

 • Serve: Serve alongside lime wedges.

-Hot Tip: If you have a chance, char the tortillas a little bit for an extra good flavor and crisp!
+Hot tip: If you have a chance, char the tortillas a little bit for an extra good flavor and crispness.
+The tacos taste even better with warm tortillas!

 • Use chicken thighs: Chicken thighs work the best for street tacos.
 They are more tender and retain more moisture compared to chicken breast.

-• Give ample time to marinate: Allow enough time for the chicken to marinate and soak in the delicious flavors.
+• Give the chicken ample time to marinate: Allow enough time for the chicken to marinate and soak in the delicious flavors.
+I suggest anywhere from 2-5 hours.

 • Grill the chicken: Grilling the chicken gives the best flavor.
-However, pan frying or baking works well when grilling is not an option.
+(FYI: here are the tools I always use when grilling).
+However, pan frying or baking is good when grilling is not an option.

 • Check the temperature: Avoid under or over-grilling the chicken.
-Chicken is ready when the internal temperature reaches 165°F. We love using this instant read thermometer for an accurate measurement.
+Chicken is ready when the internal temperature reaches 165°F. This instant read thermometer has been my favorite for years!

 • Rest the chicken: After the chicken is finished grilling, let it rest for a few minutes before cutting.
 This helps keep the juices inside the meat.